 Most restaurants are more than happy to host well-behaved children although kids’ menus are less ubiquitous than in the UK and when you do find them, the options can be fairly unwholesome (avoid frikandel at all costs!)

 Of all the Amsterdam restaurants, our favourites when we’re with little people are places that specifically cater for children, we have found the Ij-Kantine and Café Amsterdam to be particularly good – the first with a dedicated play area and the latter with a nice children’s menu.
 Perhaps more importantly they are all grown-up places that we like to hang out too.

 There are also other places to consider:

 For breakfast/brunch/lunch, Bakkerswinkel, Pain Quotidien and Bagels and Beans are all safe bets.
 Its also worth looking at the Corner Bakery and CT Coffee and Coconuts or for a treat the gorgeous Sticky Fingers.

-For fishfinger-lovers, try one of our real favourites Stork or how about Haddock – a fish restaurant in a cool shed on the river Ij that offers a separate kids’ room with table-football, occasional movies, organised weekend entertainment for little ones and fabulous outside space including a large terrace, sprinklers and a sandbox.
+For fishfinger-lovers looking for dinner, try one of our real favourites Stork or how about Haddock – a fish restaurant in a cool shed on the river Ij that offers a separate kids’ room with table-football, occasional movies, organised weekend entertainment for little ones and fabulous outside space including a large terrace, sprinklers and a sandbox.

 For tea, pancakes are an obvious win.
 Aside from the dreaded Pancake Boat we particularly enjoy Boederij Meerzicht but its a little out of town and any Central Amsterdam pancake restaurant is a safe bet.
 On a sunny day make sure you head to Pisa for the best ice creams in town.